wlanslovenija/servers-salt-states/README.rst

 Some required states are defined in `tozd/salt`_ which needs to be overlaid below the states in this repository.

-.. note:: At least version 2014.7 of Salt is required.
+Note: At least version 2014.7 of Salt is required.

 .. _Salt: http://docs.saltstack.com/en/latest/
 .. _tozd/salt: https://github.com/tozd/salt